MISP/misp-book/automation/README.md

 - **timestamp**: Restrict the results by the timestamp (last edit).
 Any event with a timestamp newer than the given timestamp will be returned.
 In case you are dealing with /attributes as scope, the attribute's timestamp will be used for the lookup.
 The input can be a timestamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).
 - **published**: Set whether published or unpublished events should be returned.
 Do not set the parameter if you want both.
 - **enforceWarninglist**: Remove any attributes from the result that would cause a hit on a warninglist entry.
-- **to_ids**: By default (0) all attributes are returned that match the other filter parameters, irregardless of their to_ids setting.
+- **to_ids**: By default (0) all attributes are returned that match the other filter parameters, regardless of their to_ids setting.
 To restrict the returned data set to to_ids only attributes set this parameter to 1.
 You can only use the special "exclude" setting to only return attributes that have the to_ids flag disabled.
 - **deleted**: Default value 0.
 If set to 1, only deleted attributes will be returned.
 If set to [0,1] , both deleted and non-deleted attributes wil be returned.
 - **includeEventUuid**: Instead of just including the event ID, also include the event UUID in each of the attributes.
 - **event_timestamp**: Only return attributes from events that have received a modification after the given timestamp.
 The input can be a timestamp or a short-hand time description (7d or 24h for example).
 You can also pass a list with two values to set a time range (for example ["14d", "7d"]).